 COMT (Catechol-O-Methyltransferase) breaks down estrogen, catecholamines and neurotransmitters including dopamine, epinephrine and norepinephrine.

-- Magnesium supplementation is necessary for COMT function while COMT activity is inhibited by high amounts of calcium/low magnesium supplementation and high iron.
+- Magnesium supplementation may be necessary for COMT function while COMT activity is inhibited by high amounts of calcium/low magnesium supplementation and high iron.

-- Beer is estrogenic due to hops, and should be avoided by those with a homozygous COMT.
+- Beer is estrogenic due to hops, and IPA beers should be minimized by those with a homozygous COMT.